Northern Namibia Travel Guide: an Essential Guide for 2024

 Spitzkoppe, the highest of these eroded granite peaks has an elevation of 1728 metres (above sea level), and a prominence of 700 metres (above the surrounding terrain).

 But it really isn’t hidden at all.
-You can’t miss it – the tall peak and the Pontoks can be seen rising from the dusty landscape for miles.
+You can’t miss it – the tall peak and the Pontoks can be seen rising for miles across the dusty landscape.

 Like many of the natural landmarks around Namibia, a part of their appeal is the way the light plays on the peaks, the surrounding hills, and the river valley below.